wp-plugins/search-magic-fields-2-widget/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 0.4.4 =
+= 0.4.5 =
+* optionally display seach results in an alternate format using content macros from Magic Fields 2 toolkit
+* optionally set query type to is_search so only excerpts are displayed for applicable themes = 0.4.4 =
 * added range search for numeric and date custom fields = 0.4.3 =